ThatOtherZach/Eventic/README.md

 These companies are digital toll collectors at the gates of fun.
 Gatekeepers nobody asked for.
 So here's my silly solution, Evantic!

 This is a one man show and project, some help would be nice.
 Also, totally beta software so watch your cornhole.
-Read the wikipedia here for more.
+[Read the wiki here](https://github.com/ThatOtherZach/Eventic/wiki) for more.

 ## 🎟 Tickets That Don't Suck